Owning a private pool in the backyard is like a dream come true. But, maintaining a beautiful pool takes a massive amount of work.

 After all, who doesn’t like to have a relaxing weekend lounging around the swimming pool and soaking in the summer sun?
-But to do that, you have to make sure that your swimming pool is in its best condition.
+But to do that, you must ensure your swimming pool is in its best condition.

-And if you’re a first-timer, treating the water all by yourself might seem a bit daunting.
+And if you’re a first-timer, treating the water alone might seem daunting.

 However, treating water to keep your swimming pool in top shape can be easy with proper preparation.
 Once you know the relevant tips and tricks, treating water will come as second nature to you.

 And that’s where we come in.
-This article will talk about everything there is to know about treating water for first-timers.
+This article will discuss everything there is to know about treating water for first-timers.
 So, without further ado, let’s dive in!

 The Right Preparation

-Preparation is key when you’re planning to treat the water for the first time or after a long while.
-As a rule of thumb, you need to choose the right chemicals, look for the perfect chemical levels, and treat the pool water frequently.
+Preparation is critical when you’re planning to treat the water for the first time or after a long while.
+As a rule of thumb, you must choose the right chemicals, look for the perfect chemical levels, and treat the pool water frequently.

-Any experienced pool owner will tell you that the most important tool for treating the pool water is a water testing kit or strip.
+An experienced pool owner will tell you that a water testing kit or strip is essential for treating the pool water.
 Using any water testing kit will help you identify what needs to be treated in the pool water.

-It is best to keep in mind that just because the pool water looks crystal clear doesn’t necessarily mean it is perfect for skinny dipping.
-As most water-borne contaminants are microscopic, they’re invisible to the naked eye.
+It is best to remember that just because the pool water looks crystal clear doesn’t necessarily mean it is perfect for skinny dipping.
+Most water-borne contaminants are microscopic and invisible to the naked eye.
 Hence, it is best to take precautions and test the water using a kit before the contamination becomes visible and too much to handle.

 How Frequently Should I Treat The Pool Water?